Our Committees

 External Affairs

-The Finance Committee is overseen by our treasurer, Bayla Gottesman.
+The Finance Committee is overseen by our treasurers, Jesse Vogel & Morgan Peters.
 Broad strokes budgeting and financial planning are normally handled by the group at general garden meetings, but volunteers who can help with fundraising are very welcome to join the Finance committee.

 Arts

 We, the Arts committee, intend to make creative gatherings possible and safe for all.
 Chaired by Zhenia Nagorny and Chelsea Bravo, we facilitate the sharing and creating of art for and by our community.
-We meet regularly to execute event planning, handle event proposals from community members, and hold space for dreaming, creating, and playing.
+Our values are guided by the seasons and the energies that are present to support the creative process.
+We believe that simplicity is important and our intention is to nourish our community through dreaming, playing and creating in collaboration.

-To volunteer for the Arts Committee, whether you are an artist, musician, poet, muralist, art teacher or whatever creative curiosities you hold, fill out this google form and click on the link to join the google group👉.
+To volunteer for the Arts Committee, whether you are an artist, musician, poet, muralist, art teacher or you’re a creative person interested in helping with arts events, fill out this google form and click on the link to join the google group👉.